prescientmoon/solar-conflux/javascript/mongy/README.md

-# 🚧 This repo has been moved to [prescientmoon/Mongy](https://github.com/prescientmoon/Mongy) 🚧
 # Mongy

 A high level interface for MongoDB built on top of Mongoose

 #Get started:

 To get started, first install the package:

 ```
 npm install mongy
 ```

 Then you need to include it in your script:

 ```
 const Mongy = require("mongy");
 ```

 The next step is to create an instance of the Mongy class:

 ```
 const mydb = new Mongy();
 ```

 To connect to your datebase you need to call the 'connect' method:

 ```
 mydb.connect(process.env.DBURL);
 ```

 To create your first model call createModel(name,collection,schema):

 ```
 mydb.createModel("User","users",{
   name:String,